AdobeDocs/experience-manager-65.en/help/forms/using/planning-interactive-communications.md

 * **Data entered by a frontline employee (Agent UI)** who is customizing the communication before sending it out.
 For example, the payment due date.

 * **Conditional data** that gets populated based on predefined conditions.
 For example, the date when the interactive communication is generated.
 * **Images stored in a repository**, such as logos and signature images.
-Images such as corporate logos would appear in most or all of the interactive communication.
+Images such as corporate logos would appear in most or all interactive communication.
 * **Charts and tables** required to simplify the representation of complex data in an Interactive Communication

 ## Anatomy of the Interactive Communication {#anatomy-of-the-interactive-communication}